-So, we should always be on our guard for the distorting influence of system 1 on our thinking.
-Even in contexts where we mainly rely on our conscious and reflective thinking processes (system 2), such as in the sciences, system 1 remains active behind the screen.
-Our intuitive thinking cannot be turned off.
-All we can do is systematically check our thinking for reasoning errors that were automatically and unconsciously generated by system 1.
+We should, therefore, always be on our guard for the distorting influence of system 1 on our thinking.
+Even in contexts where we mainly rely on our conscious and reflective thinking processes (system 2), such as in the sciences, system 1 remains active behind the scenes.
+As I already mentioned before, our intuitive thinking cannot simply be switched off.
+In truth, all we can do is systematically check our thinking for reasoning errors that were automatically and unconsciously generated by system 1.

 Can we never trust our intuition?

-This central point of critical thinking is at odds with the popular notion that we should 'follow our intuition'!
-We are advised to follow our gut feeling, our inner voice and are promised that this will lead us to the right choice or decision.
-In other words, we should have system 1 (including the affect heuristics where we make decisions based on emotional reactions rather than on the basis of a well-thought-out cost-benefit analysis) run the show.
-After what we have learnt in the previous chapters, I hope it is clear that this is not the optimal strategy for arriving at the right decisions and beliefs.
-Does that mean that we can never rely on our intuition?
+This central point of critical thinking is at odds with the popular notion that we should 'follow our intuition.'
+We are advised to listen to our gut feeling orinner voice, and are often promised that this trust will guide us towards the right decision.
+In other words, this intuitive view suggests, we should have system 1,including the affect heuristics where we make decisions based on emotional reactions rather than a well-thought-out cost-benefit analysis, run the show.
+However, after what we have learned in the previous chapters, I hope that you can see how this is evidently not an optimal decision-making strategy.
+Does this subsequently imply that we can never rely on our intuition?
 No!
-The correct answer is: it depends.
+The correct answer is, it depends.

 Two kinds of intuitions

 ‘Intuition’ refers to two very different sources of beliefs.
 The first source consists of genetically anchored or innate thinking processes.
-The second source consists of automatic but acquired thinking processes.
-With regards to the first source evolution has – as explained in chapter 3 – equipped us with fast and frugal reasoning processes shaped to navigate our environment.
+The second consists of automatic but acquired thought processes.
+With regards to the first source, evolution has equipped us,as preivously explained in chapter 3,with fast and frugal reasoning abilities shaped to navigate our environment.
 Our ancestors did not have the time to think at length about problems they encountered (remember the hominids pondering whether there is still a tiger in the cave – chapter 3).
-Nor did they have the luxury to possess even more complex cognitive abilities because these abilities come with a price tag (there is a trade-off between the accuracy and cost of cognition).
-Therefore, as we saw in chapter 3, our intuitive thinking is fallible.
-Moreover, it can lead to reasoning errors because of 'error management' (the fire alarm principle of making more mistakes to avoid costly mistakes) and a possible mismatch between the problems for which these intuitions have evolved and the problems we are encountering in a modern environment.
+Nor did they have the luxury of possessing even more complex cognitive abilities, because these abilities come with a price tag (there is a trade-off between the accuracy and cost of cognition).
+As such, as we already saw in chapter 3, our intuitive thinking is fallible.
+Moreover, it can lead to reasoning errors because of 'error management' (the fire alarm principle of making more mistakes to avoid costly mistakes) and establish a possible mismatch between the problems for which these intuitions have evolutionarily evolved, and the problems that we are encountering in a modern environment.

 Ecological rationality

-But that does not mean that our intuitive thinking is always misleading.
-As pointed out in chapter 3, truth may not be an end in itself for natural selection, but it is usually the best way to ensure the survival and reproduction of the organism (at least when it comes to navigating our natural environment).
-Recently, there has been a reaction against Kahneman and his colleague Tversky (Tversky and Kahneman 1974) as well as a host of other cognitive psychologists who were mainly focused on showing that the heuristics (the automatic thinking rules of system 1) that we intuitively use lead to irrationality.
-According to the German psychologist Gigerenzer (2000) these heuristics are not 'misleading because they are simple', but rather well-adjusted tools to deal successfully with important 'ecologically relevant' problems.
+This doesdoes not mean, however, that our intuitive thinking is per definition always misleading.
+As I pointed out in chapter 3, truth may not be an end in and of itself for natural selection, but it is usually the best way to ensure the survival and reproduction of an organism, orat least when it comes to navigating our natural environment.
+Recently, there has been a reaction against Kahneman and his colleague Tversky (Tversky and Kahneman, 1974) as well as towards other cognitive psychologists who were mainly focused on showing that our intituive heuristics (the automatic thinking rules of system 1) lead to irrationality.
+According to the German psychologist Gigerenzer (2000), these heuristics are not 'misleading because they are simple', but are instead thoroughly evolved tools used to deal successfully with important 'ecologically relevant' problems.